 The ice rink only is also open on weekends, January 9 to February 28.
 Grab a slice of pizza, roast a marshmallow over the fire pits, and enjoy the winter village.
 Admission to the Village plus one hour of skating is $19.43 (Village only $7.95).

 5. Stonebridge at Potomac Town Center, Woodbridge

 Combine your next shopping outing with fun on the ice at Potomac Town Center’s seasonal ice skating rink.
 The rink is located in front of Alamo Drafthouse and you can reserve tickets in advance.
 The rink is open daily from late November to the end of February.
 Prices are $10 for adults and child/senior/military plus $6 for skate rental.

 When it’s just too cold outside, or you’re looking to cool down during the warmer months, these indoor Northern Virginia ice skating rinks are the place to go.

-SkateQuest’s two large rinks are often occupied with hockey, figure skating, lessons, and camps, so public skating hours vary and are not available every day.
+Two large rinks at SkateQuest are often occupied with hockey, figure skating, lessons, and camps, so public skating hours vary and are not available every day.
 When public skating is offered, you’ll find good quality ice, a lot of room to spread out, and pleasant staff.
-Admission is $8 for adults, $7 for 12 and under, and skate rentals are $4.
-Check the website for other public skating hours and special deals.
+Admission is $9 for adults, $8 for 12 and under, and skate rentals are $4.
+Check the website for public skating hours and special deals.
 There’s a cafe in the building, and there are plenty of restaurants at nearby Plaza America.